What are folding bikes best used for?

 Are there electric assist options?

 Yes!
-We recommend checking out options from Tern, Gocycle and iGo.
+We recommend checking out options from Tern, Brompton, and Magnum.

 How well do folding bikes handle different terrains?
 Do they climb hills?